laminas/laminas-modulemanager/doc/book/intro.md

-The purpose of these three files is to provide reasonable default mechanisms for autoloading the classes contained in the module, thus providing a trivial way to consume the module without requiring zend-modulemanager` (e.g., for use outside a ZF2 application).
+The purpose of these three files is to provide reasonable default mechanisms for autoloading the classes contained in the module, thus providing a trivial way to consume the module without requiring laminas-modulemanager` (e.g., for use outside a Laminas application).